resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 OSX users can do a Spotlight Search for 'terminal'.

-Cygwin users simply click on the Cygwin desktop icon.
+Putty users simply click on the Putty icon.

 -- *Slide End* --